bergerbd/bergerbd.github.io/_pages/home.markdown

 security flaws.

 ### Optimisation research
 Based on different research ideas, we are working on a research software for optimisation research and extended it with our research ideas.
-The corresponding tool, [*EvoAl*](https://www.evoal.de) focuses on making optimisation algorithms configurable.
+The corresponding tool, [*EvoAl*](https://www.evoal.de) focuses on making optimisation algorithms configurable by applying ideas from model-driven engineering.
 We aim at reducing the programming overhead to zero for standard optimisation algorithms.
 Instead, you write a configuration file using a domain-specific language to orchestrate the optimisation algorithm with different options.